freeCodeCamp/freeCodeCamp/guide/english/python/data-structures/dictionaries/index.md

 A Dictionary (a.k.a "dict") in python is a built-in datatype that can be used to store **`key-value`** pairs.
 This allows you to treat a **`dict`** like it's a *database* to store and organize data.

 The special thing about dictionaries is the way they are implemented.
-It's similar to how a filing cabinet work.
-By just specifying the **key** which is like a book title, the python interpreter can just go to the location of the key and checks for the content (**value**) of that key.
+It's similar to how a filing cabinet works.
+By just specifying the **key** which is like a book title, the python interpreter can just go to the location of the key and check for the content (**value**) of that key.

 Dictionaries can use almost any datatypes, like strings, integers etc, as the key of dictionaries.
 However, values that are not hashable values which is *lists*, *dictionaries* or other mutable types (that are compared by value rather than by object identity) may not be used as keys.